Fan Fic / The Neverending Road

 written by Leitbur

 that follows much of the primary cast following the events of Hokuto Cup at the end of the manga series.
 On FF.net it's indexed under "Angst", but seems to mostly follow the same level of "Action" the main series does, with a "Romance" B-plot.
+There are also three side stories following supporting characters.

 The story mostly focuses on the continued rivalry between Hikaru Shindo